keithjlee/CEE280_HW8/README.md

 ## Download

 ## Setting up VS Code
-Open VS Code and navigate to this folder (press `cmd/ctrl+o`), and install the Julia language extension from the Extensions toolbar on the left side of the window:
+Open VS Code and navigate to this folder (press `cmd/ctrl+o` for a file navigator dialogue), and install the Julia language extension from the Extensions toolbar on the left side of the window:

 ![alt text](readme_assets/image-2.png)